radicalcollegestrategies/stemscholars/engineering/robocompetitions.md

 <p>There are several robotics competitions for all age levels.
 These competitions give you a goal to work towards while learning robotics. </p>
 <p>Without a competition, you will buy a robot, and maybe play with it for a few days or weeks, and then it becomes another “toy” lying around the house.</p>
 <p>A competition, on the other hand, gives you a framework that defines what size team to collect, what kind of robot to build, what missions to program, and what timeframe to shoot for.
 It makes robotics a lot more fun!
-You don’t have to shoot to win 1st place.
-Just enjoy the experience. </p>
+Don't worry about winning - just enjoy the experience. </p>
  </div>
 </section50>
 <br>